-A varicocele is swelling in the scrotum due to a back up of blood in the main veins of the scrotum.
-Varicoceles are most common among teenagers and adult men.
+A varicocele is swelling in the scrotum due to a back up of blood in the main veins of the testicles.

 Copyright © Nucleus Medical Media, Inc.

-A varicocele is caused by a problem in the main vein of the scrotum.
-Blood normally leaves the scrotum through the vein.
-When this vein is not working properly, the blood gets backed up into the scrotum.
-Varicoceles are rarely caused by kidney tumors, or other tumors in the location of the kidney.
+A varicocele is caused by a problem in the main vein of the testicle.
+Blood normally leaves the testicle through the spermatic vein.
+When this vein is not working properly, the blood gets backed up and the veins bulge.

-Your doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be done.
-Hydroceles and varicoceles are usually easily diagnosed by exam.
-Your doctor will want to be sure there is no evidence of a testicular tumor.
-Tests may include the following:
+Varicoceles are usually easily diagnosed by exam.
+Your doctor may recommend tests to confirm varicoceles or rule out other conditions.

+Talk with your doctor about the best treatment plan for you.
 Treatment is not required for all varicoceles.
-However, varicoceles can increase the risk of infertility.
-Treatment is generally recommended if a varicocele is causing infertility or if it occurs in adolescents.
-Treatment options include:
+Treatment is generally recommended if a varicocele is causing infertility, change in testicle size, or if it is causing pain.

 The College of Family Physicians of Canada

 Khera M, Lipshultz LI.
 Evolving approach to the varicocele.
 Urol Clin North Am.
 2008;35(2):183-189.